marcusg1k/coursera-python-/examstuff.md

 Strings represent a sequence of characters and are often used to display output to the user.
 You can recognize a string because it is usually surronded by single or double quotes.
 "String" 'string'

+for vs while loops
+while loops are used when a segment of code needs to execute repeatedly while a condition is true for loops iterate over a sequence of elements, executing the body of the loop for each element in the sequence

 recursion

 range() function can take up to three parameters: range(start, stop, step)